How to Make a Fabric Face Mask

-Here in Minnesota, Blue Cross and Blue Shield and Allina Health, along with several community partners, are asking for masks made with a CDC-compliant pattern.
-I will be sharing their pattern in this post, but I have changed up the workflow a tiny bit to make it easier for me.
+Here in Minnesota, Blue Cross and Blue Shield and Allina Health, along with several community partners, were asking for masks made with a CDC-compliant pattern.
+I am sharing their pattern in this post, but I have changed up the workflow a tiny bit to make it easier for you.
 If you want to check out the original directions, click here: Sew Good Goods

-I am using 100% cotton print fabric for the front of the DIY mask and soft, white cotton for the inside or backing.
-100% cotton t-shirt material also works great for the front and/or lining.
-As another backing option, they also suggest flannel depending on the weather where you are.😁
+I am using 100% cotton print fabric for the front of the face mask and soft, white cotton for the inside or backing.
+The tshirt lining fabric feels great on my face both in the hot summer and cold Minnesota winter, and allows me to breathe!
+100% cotton t-shirt material also works great for the front and knit ear loops too.
+As another backing option, they also suggest flannel depending on the weather where you are.

 One yard of fabric is enough to make approximately 25 masks.
 Try to use what you have or connect with friends who can share supplies with you so you can stay home, social distance properly and be safe.☺️